Mission Vision A world where everyone has a decent place to live.

 We appreciate the support of our donors as we continue on that path.

 Nothing can happen without sufficient funding.
 Currently, our two ReStores contribute significant revenue to our construction projects.
-A third store is being considered and a location investigated.
-We are approaching with caution, wanting to ensure the success of another operation.
-In order to continue a steady stream of donations, a staff member is dedicated for that purpose.
-But we must also look for more diversification in our funding, especially in the area of individual donors.
+In order to continue a steady stream of donations, both staff and the Board of Directors are dedicated to that goal, focusing on diversification in our funding, especially in the area of individual donors.

 Lastly, we will continue to focus on the internal process, procedures and resources needed to help us meet the needs of the communities we serve.